Lu Hsi-chuen

 Lu Hsi-chuen (呂西鈞, born 10 December 1953) is a Taiwanese professional golfer.

+Career

 Lu had considerable success on the Asia Golf Circuit from 1979 through to the late 1980s, winning ten tournaments, including nine national opens, and capturing the circuit title four times, in 1979, 1980, 1981 and 1986.
 Lu also played on the Japan Golf Tour, winning twice.

 After ending his playing career, Lu became a golf instructor at Sunrise Golf Academy in Yangmei, Taoyuan City, Taiwan.

+Personal life

 Lu is the nephew of Lu Liang-Huan.